Back To Search Results

 Issues of Concern

-In 1996, the EMS Agenda for the Future was published with the intent to provide principles to guide the continued development of EMS by obtaining input from a broad range of stakeholders.[1]
-This document contained fourteen key components necessary for the growth and progress of prehospital care.
-A system of uniform education was one of the key elements; this led to the publication of “EMS Education Agenda for the Future” in 2000, which recommended evidence-based education, medical direction for all levels of training, and accreditation by a national accrediting agency.[2]
+The education, examination, and process for licensure are often state-dependent despite efforts to ensure national uniformity.
+In 1996, the EMS Agenda for the Future was published to provide principles to guide the continued development of EMS by obtaining input from a broad range of stakeholders.[1]
+This document contained 14 key components necessary for the growth and progress of prehospital care.
+A uniform education system was one of the key elements; this led to the publication of "EMS Education Agenda for the Future" in 2000, which recommended evidence-based education, medical direction for all levels of training, and accreditation by a national accrediting agency.[2]

 Clinical Significance

 Remember that scope of practice is not equivalent to the standard of care.
-The scope of practice defines what skills or procedures a prehospital practitioner is allowed to perform.
+The scope of practice defines what skills or procedures a prehospital practitioner can perform.
 Standard of care defines properly performing the correct skill in the appropriate setting.
-Performing a skill outside of the defined scope of practice can be considered a criminal offense.
-Commission or omission of a skill that is not defined as the correct skill or for the appropriate circumstances may constitute malpractice with civil liability.
-The scope of practice is determined by the level of care and does not vary between individual practitioners or clinical circumstances.
-Standard of care is often more variable and may be case dependent.
-Concerning EMS, the scope of practice is defined by state statutes, rules, regulations, or licensure board interpretations.
-The standard of care, in particular cases, is determined by considering the defined scope of practice, existing literature and evidence, as well as expert witnesses.
+Performing a skill outside the defined scope of practice can be considered a criminal offense.
+Commissioning or omitting a skill not defined as the correct skill or for the appropriate circumstances may constitute malpractice with civil liability.
+The level of care determines the scope of practice and does not vary between individual practitioners or clinical circumstances.
+The standard of care is often more variable and may be case-dependent.
+Concerning EMS, state statutes, rules, regulations, or licensure board interpretations define the scope of practice.
+The standard of care, in particular cases, is determined by considering the defined scope of practice, existing literature and evidence, and expert witnesses.
 The use of expert witnesses should be limited to physicians with working knowledge of and relationships with EMS practitioners, preferably those who provide medical direction services.[4]

 Disaster situations and critical events often raise the question of EMS operating outside the defined protocols or scope.
-NHTSA does recognize that protocol-driven care and specifically defined scope of practice may not apply to every unique situation.
+NHTSA does recognize that protocol-driven care and a specifically defined scope of practice may not apply to every unique situation.
 The National Scope of Practice Model does allow for modification due to critical or disaster events.
 A classic example provided is during public health emergencies.
-Although the traditional scope does not include vaccine administration, ALS providers receive training in drawing up medicine and administering IM injections.
+Although the traditional scope does not include vaccine administration, advanced life support providers receive training in drawing up medicine and administering IM injections.
 They would be able to assist in mass vaccination protocols.[10]

 References

-Delbridge TR,Bailey B,Chew JL Jr,Conn AK,Krakeel JJ,Manz D,Miller DR,O'Malley PJ,Ryan SD,Spaite DW,Stewart RD,Suter RE,Wilson EM, EMS Agenda for the Future: Where We Are … Where We Want to Be.
+Delbridge TR, Bailey B, Chew JL Jr, Conn AK, Krakeel JJ, Manz D, Miller DR, O'Malley PJ, Ryan SD, Spaite DW, Stewart RD, Suter RE, Wilson EM.
+EMS Agenda for the Future: Where We Are … Where We Want to Be.
 Annals of emergency medicine.
-1998 Feb; [PubMed PMID: 28139994]
+1998 Feb:31(2):251-263 [PubMed PMID: 28139994]

 Michael J,French A, EMS Education Agenda for the Future: A Vision for the Future of EMS Education.
 Annals of emergency medicine.
 2000 Jun; [PubMed PMID: 28140263]